MichaelMoraniH/birth_calculator/README.md

 reduce the chaos in all respects, so in reality the chaos will be even greater.

 Other simplifying assumptions are:
-- The birth distribution and the probability of being single do not change over the generations
+- The birth distribution and the probability of being single do not change over the generations.
-- The tendency to a reduced or high birth rate does not pass from the parents to the children
+- The tendency to a reduced or high birth rate does not pass from the parents to the children.
 - The probability of each person being single in the alternate reality (even though they are now married) is the same as the average person's probability of being single.
+- We omitted the option for a family with more than 4 children, and the option for a single-parent family.
+This is because both of these options greatly complicate the model.

 Calculate Approximations To Save time: